Every Premier League fixture

 A typical Comcast Xfinity, Spectrum, or AT&T cable bundle in 2026 runs $150–250/month after the introductory rate expires — and that is before adding NFL Sunday Ticket, NBA League Pass, MLB Extra Innings, or the equivalent premium-sport packages.
 In the UK, Sky Q with full Sky Sports + Sky Cinema + TNT Sport runs £80–120/month.

-ITS IPTV runs the same content lineup — every major network, full Sky/ESPN/HBO/Showtime, every premium sport — for $14.99–$34.99/month depending on simultaneous-device count.
-Annual billing pushes the effective rate to under $10/month.
-Across a year, cable households save $1,500–$2,500 by switching.
+ITS IPTV runs the same content lineup — every major network, full Sky/ESPN/HBO/Showtime, every premium sport — for $14.99–$26.99/month depending on simultaneous-device count.
+Annual billing pushes the effective rate as low as $4.58/month for Essential or $7.50/month for Signature.
+Across a year, cable households save $1,800–$2,700 by switching.

 Cable companies bind households with 24-month contracts, $300+ early-termination fees, and $100 installation appointments.
 ITS IPTV has none of those.
 There is no contract — cancel from your account in one click.
 There is no installation — setup is a 5-minute app install on a device you already own.
 There is no early-termination fee — billing simply stops at the end of your current paid period.